MIT-SPARK/Khronos/README.md

 ## Download datasets

-Download the simulated datsets used in our paper [here](https://drive.google.com/drive/folders/1Miv2uPBYzg_FyqMX5vAWI4MDZ70sPLW-?usp=drive_link).
+Download the simulated datsets used in our paper [here](https://drive.google.com/drive/folders/1VQf-Q8nAuCAsq9wplB07oIpAiWpVVR7U?usp=sharing) under `tesse_cd`.
+For the real dataset, download the mezzanine rosbag (with pre-recorded semanticl labels) under `khronos_real`.

-The `khronos_office.bag` dataset is the longer of the two and contains the most changes and dynamic objects.
+The `tesse_cd_office.bag` dataset is the longer of the two simulated datasets and contains the most changes and dynamic objects.

-Optionally, run `rosbag decompress khronos_office.bag` to unpack the rosbag for faster runtime.
+Optionally, run `rosbag decompress tesse_cd_office.bag` to unpack the rosbag for faster runtime.

 # Examples
 ## Run Khronos